jovibor/HexCtrl/README.md

 ```

 ## [](#)Positioning and Sizing
-To properly resize and position your **HexControl**'s window you may have to handle `WM_SIZE` message in its parent window, in something like this way:
+To properly resize and position your **HexCtrl**'s window you may have to handle `WM_SIZE` message in its parent window, in something like this way:
 ```cpp
 void CMyWnd::OnSize(UINT nType, int cx, int cy)
 {